 Fig. 1.
-Ilustration of smartphone-based tasks used in this study.
+Illustration of smartphone-based tasks used in this study.
 The first panel from the left shows the stop signal task, the second shows working memory task, the third shows the risk taking task, the fourth shows the information sampling task.

 Working memory task.
 During the working memory task (WMT, McNab et al., 2015) participants were asked to remember the positions of two up to 12 red circles presented on a 4 x 4 grid (see Fig. 1B).
 The task involved four conditions: In the ‘long no distractor’ condition circles were presented for two seconds (encoding phase), then disappeared for one second (maintenance phase), before participants had to tap on their no-longer visible locations.
 In the ‘short no-distractor’ condition, patterns were presented for one instead of two seconds.
 In the ‘encoding-distractor’ condition, two yellow distractors were presented together with the red circles during the encoding phase.
 In the ‘delayed-distractor’ condition, the same two yellow distractors were presented but during the maintenance phase.